17 customer retention strategies for your online store

 The main reason customers stop buying from companies isn’t poor product quality or because of competitors, it’s lack of customer contact.
 67% of lost customers cited this as a reason for churning.

-That’s why we’ve outlined 11 email strategies you should be using to increase your customer retention rate and combat customer churn:
+That’s why we’ve outlined 11 email customer retention strategies you can use to combat customer churn:

 1. Birthday, anniversary and milestone emails

 If you want to increase brand loyalty, you can use your Customer Relationship Management (CRM) data to send gifts to your customers for special events like their birthday, the anniversary of the first time they bought from you or when they’ve purchased a certain number of items from your online store.

 Birthday emails result in 481% more transactions than promotional emails.